microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraServicePrincipal.md

 Set-EntraServicePrincipal -ObjectId '00001111-aaaa-2222-bbbb-3333cccc4444' -AccountEnabled $False
 ```

 This example demonstrates how to update AccountEnabled of a service principal in Microsoft Entra ID.
-This command disables the account of the specified service principal.

 ### Example 2: Update AppId and Homepage of a service principal